 - Shaking the Rump: Getting caught in a moving spring causes Donald's head to shake involuntarily.
 When he tries to stop it, his rump begins shaking involuntarily.
 At the end of the short, this bit gets repeated with the whole trio involuntarily shaking their rumps while Belly Dancer music plays.

-- Standard Snippet: After Goofy is hit on the head, "Song Without Words" by Felix Mendelssohn is heard on the soundtrack.
+- Standard Snippet: After Goofy is hit on the head, "Spring Song" by Felix Mendelssohn is heard on the soundtrack.
 And when he walks dizzily, the penultimate section of Johann Strauss's "The Blue Danube" plays.

 - Too Dumb to Live: